nastaran75/nastaran75.github.io/_pages/about.md

 Hi :)

-I am Nastaran, a 1st year Ph.D student at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) and I am very fortunate to be advised by [Manuel Gomez-Rodriguez](manuelgr@mpi-sws.org).
-I work on human-centered machine learning
+I am Nastaran, a 1st year Ph.D student at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) and I am very fortunate to be advised by [Manuel Gomez-Rodriguez](https://manuelgr@mpi-sws.org).
+I am generally working on Human-Centered Machine Learning and more specifically, I am interested in designing machine learning algorithms which are able to operate under different automation levels.
+Under this setting, a machine model is only optimized to predict a fraction of instances and the remainings are deferred to humans.

 A data-driven personal website
 ======